Anomaly Detection in Large Labeled Multi-Graph Databases: Search Algorithm

 $\;$\\ {\bf Occurrence Graph Construction.~} For each $G_j\in \mG$ we construct a $\go=(\vo,\eo)$ as follows.
 For $k=3,\ldots,10$, we enlist all \textit{connected} induced $k$-node subgraphs of $G_j$, each of which corresponds to an occurrence of some $k$-node motif in $G_j$.
 All those define the node set $\vo$ of $\go$.
 If any two enlisted occurrences share at least one common edge in $G_j$, we connect their corresponding nodes in $\go$ with an edge.

-Notice that we do not explicitly enumerate all possible $k$-node typed motifs and then identify their occurrences in $G_j$, if any, which would be expensive due to subgraph enumeration (esp. with many node types) and numerous graph isomorphism tests.
+Notice that we do not explicitly enumerate all possible $k$-node labeled motifs and then identify their occurrences in $G_j$, if any, which would be expensive due to subgraph enumeration (esp. with many node labels) and numerous graph isomorphism tests.
 The above procedure yields occurrences of all \textit{existing} motifs in $G_j$ \textit{implicitly}.

 {\bf Greedy $\mis$ Solution.~} For the $\mis$ problem, we employ a greedy algorithm (Algo. \ref{alg:mis}) that sequentially selects the node with the minimum degree to include in the solution set $\mathcal{O}$.
 It then removes it along with its neighbors from the graph until $\go$ is empty.
 Let $deg_{\go}(v)$ denote the degree of node $v$ in $\go$ (the initial one or the one after removing nodes from it along the course of the algorithm), and $\mN(v) = \{ u \in \vo | (u,v) \in \eo \}$ be the set of $v$'s neighbors in $\go$.